-real-life broadcast of the general meeting;

-- real-time bilateral communication where shareholders may take the floor during a general meeting from a location other than the general meeting;

-- exercise of the right to vote during a general meeting either in person or through a plenipotentiary.

-- The Company's commentary: The Company's general meetings are not held with the use of electronic communication means.
+- real-life broadcast of the general meeting; - real-time bilateral communication where shareholders may take the floor during a general meeting from a location other than the general meeting; - exercise of the right to vote during a general meeting either in person or through a plenipotentiary. - The Company's commentary: The Company's general meetings are not held with the use of electronic communication means.
 The Company believes that considering its concentrated ownership structure and financial aspects the use of electronic communication would not be reasonable.
 However, the Company declares that it will make an effort to implement the principle at the Company if a wider group of shareholders so request. - IV.Z.13.
 If a shareholder requests information about the company, the management board of the company should provide an answer to the shareholder's request within 30 days or inform the shareholder of its refusal to provide such information where the management board has made such decision pursuant to Art.
 428.2 or Art.
 428.3 of the Commercial Companies Code. - The Company's commentary: The Company seeks to comply with this principle in full, yet this may prove difficult or impossible in practice.
 In certain cases it may happen that in order to answer shareholder questions exhaustively the Company needs more than the 30-day time limit set by the principle, especially if to give an answer the Company is required to conduct additional analyses or ask employees or members of the Company's governing bodies for clarifications. - VI.Z.4.
-In the activity report, the company should report on the remuneration policy including at least the following:

-1) general information about the company's remuneration system;

-2) information about the conditions and amounts of remuneration of each management board member broken down by fixed and variable remuneration components, including the key parameters of setting the variable remuneration components and the terms of payment of severance allowances and other amounts due on termination of employment, contract or other similar legal relationship, separately for the company and each member of its group;

-3) information about non-financial remuneration components due to each management board member and key manager;

-4) significant amendments of the remuneration policy in the last financial year or information about their absence;

-5) assessment of the implementation of the remuneration policy in terms of achievement of its goals, in particular long-term shareholder value creation and the company's stability.
+In the activity report, the company should report on the remuneration policy including at least the following: - 1) general information about the company's remuneration system; - 2) information about the conditions and amounts of remuneration of each management board member broken down by fixed and variable remuneration components, including the key parameters of setting the variable remuneration components and the terms of payment of severance allowances and other amounts due on termination of employment, contract or other similar legal relationship, separately for the company and each member of its group; - 3) information about non-financial remuneration components due to each management board member and key manager; - 4) significant amendments of the remuneration policy in the last financial year or information about their absence; - 5) assessment of the implementation of the remuneration policy in terms of achievement of its goals, in particular long-term shareholder value creation and the company's stability. - The Company's commentary: All information about the remuneration policy will be presented in a report which will be prepared by the Company's Supervisory Board and presented to the General Meeting pursuant to Art.
+90g.1 of the Public Offering Act.